hpjeonGIT/Solve_Ax_b/sparse/README.md

 - Solve Ax = b
 - Using HYPRE for CPU
 - Using Amgx for GPU
-- TBD: Compare performance - wall time, memory foot-print on each
+- Compare performance - wall time, memory foot-print on each
 - Unit-tests for each src folder

 ## Algebraic multigrid